redazul/clockwork_init/README.md

 Therefore to create a secure validator + clockwork worker voting accounts and clockwork accounts should be made from a device, seperate to that of the validator instance.

-# create worker account on laptop
+# create worker account on secured laptop

 :computer: The following command should be done on a secured laptop.